przemyslslaw/przemyslslaw.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Assistant Professor at the [College of Information and Computer Sciences](https://www.cics.umass.edu/) at the University of Massachusetts Amherst.
+I am a Research Assistant Professor at the [College of Information and Computer Sciences](https://www.cics.umass.edu/) at the University of Massachusetts Amherst, where I lead the [EQUATE](https://groups.cs.umass.edu/equate/) initiative and occasionally post on its [blog](https://groups.cs.umass.edu/equate-ml/category/equate).

 My research contributes statistical methods to understand and augment social intelligence in the systems of our information society.
 The ambition of my research is to develop a mathematical understanding of fundamental social processes and to design **fair and efficient social** computing systems.